 - The practice had gathered feedback from staff through staff meetings, appraisals and discussions.
 Staff told us they would not hesitate to give feedback and discuss any concerns or issues with colleagues and management.
-They told us they felt involved and engaged to improve how the practice was run. - The friends and family test (FFT) through which patients who use NHS services give feedback on their experience showed that out of the 206 responses (114 responses were paper based while 92 were electronic) received in the past year, 97% said they were likely or extremely likely to recommend the practice to their friends and family.
+They told us they felt involved and engaged to improve how the practice was run. - The friends and family test (FFT) (through which patients who use NHS services give feedback on their experience) showed that out of the 29 responses received in the past year, 25 (86%) said they were extremely likely to recommend the practice to their friends and family and four said they were likely to recommend.